Home

 X-rays and ultrasound scans can also be used to determine the size of the liver and rule out other causes

-Treatment: There is no complete cure for primary biliary cirrhosis but the following therapies can have some effect in managing the condition:
+Complete cure for primary biliary cirrhosis is by alternative medicine but the following therapies can have some effect in managing the condition:

 Corticosteroids are drugs that may alleviate symptoms but there is a risk of osteoporosis developing if they are used long term.
 Antihistamines are sometimes used but mainly for sedative effect.
-Pruritus can be treated with drugs such as cholestyramine or therapies including ultraviolet light exposure.
-Treatment of sicca syndrome (dryness of eyes or mouth) can be carried out using substances such as artificial tears, lubricating jelly and oestrogen creams, depending on the symptoms.
+Pruritus (itching)can be treated with drugs such as cholestyramine or therapies including ultraviolet light exposure.
+Treatment of sicca syndrome (dryness of eyes or mouth) can be carried out using substances such as vitamin -B-12, lubricating jelly and oestrogen creams, depending on the symptoms.
 Other useful measures include: